emptymalei/StatisticalPhysics/equilibrium/most-probable-distribution.rst

 According to equal a priori principle, we will have to conclude that the second distribution is the most probable distribution.
 Thus the observed energy of an equilibrium system of such components should be 0.

-.. admonition:: Full Calculation without the Equal A-priori Princple
+.. admonition:: Full Calculation without the Equal A-priori Principle
    :class: warning

    This result also agrees with the full calculation using the equal a-priori principle